TEST - EMERGENCY MESSAGE - TEST

 Click on the links below to learn more about each area of study in our college transfer division at South, what you will study, and what you can do with a career in that field.

 The Direct Transfer Agreement (DTA) ensures that a student who completes an appropriate Associate degree at SSC will have satisfied the lower division education requirements and will be granted junior standing at the following schools:

 The DTA does not guarantee admission to the university or to the specific program/major.

 Once you have decided on schools to apply to, you should start considering how to pay for your education.

 Apply for Financial Aid & Transfer Scholarships

 The first step is to go to www.fafsa.ed.gov and begin your official Free Application for Federal Student Aid (FAFSA).
 Keep in mind to be eligible for many scholarships, you still must apply for Federal Financial Aid (FAFSA).
 Check the Financial Aid page on each institutions website for possible scholarships.
 The Financial Aid process can take 2-3 months so begin at least that far in advance of the quarter you want to start college.

 During the application process to transfer institutions, check on available scholarships specifically for transfer students!
 Many colleges have them.
 Check with each institution as well as the community college where you are currently attending.

+Washington State Colleges and Universities: Four Year Colleges and Universities in Washington State can be found here.
 Many Washington state colleges and universities have extension branches located at community colleges.
-See the list for 4-Year extension branches.

-Your guide to the vocabulary words used in the transfer process.
+Glossary for Transfer Students: Your guide to the vocabulary words used in the transfer process.